Jessica Lu, Upper Level Biology Major

 To lay the foundation for better understanding mass extinction events, you will first learn basic Earth Science concepts such as the importance of the fossil record, the relationship between the biosphere and other Earth systems, and the frequency of extinctions through geologic time.
 You will then examine the evidence for the Cretaceous/Paleogene (K/P) extinction and discuss possible causes for that extinction.
 You will also study the present likelihood of a mass-extinction-causing meteorite impact by looking at meteor influx rates, sources of meteoroids, extinction periodicity, and historic meteorite impacts.
 Various mitigation strategies for impact hazards will be the final topic.

-Your course grade will be determined from 6 Module quizzes and a final exam with the quizzes worth 60% of your course grade and the final exam accounting for 40%.
-The Module quizzes include questions that cover online course notes and assigned readings from the textbook.
+Your course grade will be determined from 6 Graded Quizzes, 5 Homeworks and a comprehensive final exam with the quizzes worth 45%, the homeworks worth 15% and the final exam accounting for 40% of your course grade.
+All assessments include questions that cover the Lecture Notes posted online.